SFDO-Tooling/CumulusCI/docs/tutorial.rst

 If you would like to automatically activate the virtual environment whenever you open a new terminal, you can add the activate command to your ``~/.bash_profile``.

-For more information about virtual environments in Python, see the Python Packaging User Guide: https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments

 Windows
 ^^^^^^^

+Ensure you are in your home directory (C:\Users\your.username) and execute the following commands:

 .. code-block:: powershell

-    python -m venv ~\cci
+    python -m venv cci
-    ~\cci\Scripts\Activate.ps1
+    cci\Scripts\activate

 .. note::
    If this fails because you don't have the ability to run scripts, try running: ``Set-ExecutionPolicy Unrestricted -Scope CurrentUser``

+Similar to the macOS commands above, this creates a virtualenv in a new folder named ``cci`` and activates it.

+If you would like to automatically activate the virtual environment whenever you open a new terminal, you can add the activate command to your ``~/.bash_profile``.

 Install CumulusCI
 -----------------

-With the virtual environment now activated, install cumulusci using pip:
+With the virtual environment now activated, install CumulusCI using pip:

 .. code-block:: console